LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

 ~~~~~~~

 Classes are used to represent abstractions of common properties of sets
 of objects.
-Classes provide an ideal structuring solution when you want
+Classes often provide an ideal structuring solution when you
-to express hierarchies of abstractions or work with many similar
+want to express hierarchies of abstractions or work with many similar
 objects.
 Classes are used indirectly through *instantiation*.
 Contrary
 to most object-oriented programming languages, instances can be created
 both dynamically at runtime or defined in a source file like other
 objects.
+Using classes in requires defining at least one :term:`metaclass`,
+as explained below.

 .. _objects_defining: